 The Grade Appeal Form can be found here.

-If a learner decides to appeal a decision that imposes academic monitoring, a behavioral contract, required withdrawal, or dismissal, a process of appeal has been defined in the STUDENT APPEALS POLICY.
+If a student decides to appeal a decision that imposes academic monitoring, a behavioral contract, required withdrawal, or dismissal, the appeal process is defined in the STUDENT APPEALS POLICY.

 For detailed instructions on appealing a decision by the College that impacts your ability to register in, or continue attending, a program or course, see the STUDENT APPEALS POLICY.